adiwakchoure/generative-ui/README.md

 ╚═╝     ╚═╝╚══════╝╚═╝  ╚═══╝   ╚═╝   ╚═╝  ╚═╝   ╚═╝

 ```
 # Mentat: The Market Research Agent

 Mentat is an AI-driven market research tool focused on opposition research and competitor analysis.
-Built with FastAPI, PostgreSQL, AsyncIO, Pydantic, and leveraging AI technologies like OpenAI and Langchain, Mentat provides a user-friendly interface for gathering and analyzing competitive intelligence.
+Mentat provides a user-friendly interface for gathering and analyzing competitive intelligence.
+You start with a search engine and proceed into a chat interface.

 ## Key Features